sklav/lxc-pywizard/README.md

 - you can launch debian Squeeze and Wheezy containers and they work ;)
 - You can select the arch you want example 32-bit or 64-bit
 - It creates containers using lvm to isolate your containers on their own partitions
+- added option so container has his hostname defined based on fqdn on creation
 - you can easily add packages you want to your initial cache in the script
 - it creates a custom inittab file
 - it creates a config file for your lxc container